RSerhii/defiant-core/README.md

 * "Autoplay was blocked" bubble notification in the Omnibox has been removed
 * The nag window about changes to the new tab page are disabled
-* Dissenter extension new tab default changes (solid color, topSites enabled)
+* The Hive extension new tab default changes (solid color, topSites enabled)
 * About page updated with auto-update comments (no auto-update yet) and dedication
 * Better(-ish) icon for Windows